flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 - `batch_size`: (`int`).
 The batch size used for training.
 - `epochs`: (`int`).
 The maximum number of training epochs.

-Note that the linear classifier is trained with early stopping by monitoring the binary cross-entropy loss on a held-out 20% validation set with a patience of 10 epochs.
+Note that the linear classifier is trained with early stopping by monitoring the binary cross-entropy loss on a held-out 20% validation set with patience of 10 epochs.

 The following additional hyperparameters are used for deriving the model's input sequences and output labels:

 - `time_worn_threshold`: (`float`, default = 0.7).
 The minimum percentage of time that the patient must have worn the CGM device over a given week.
-- `blood_glucose_threshold`: (`int`, default = 54).
-The blood glucose level below which we detect the onset of hypoglycemia, in mg/dL.
+- `glucose_threshold`: (`int`, default = 54).
+The glucose level below which we detect the onset of hypoglycemia, in mg/dL.
-- `episode_duration_threshold`: (`int`, default = 15).
+- `event_duration_threshold`: (`int`, default = 15).
 The minimum length of a hypoglycemic event, in minutes.

 Note that the one-week periods during which the patient has worn the device for a fraction of time lower than `time_worn_threshold` are not used at any stage, neither for training nor for inference.